infovpcs/odoo18_mcp_project/MCP_OVERVIEW.md

    - NLP-based field importance analysis
    - Record templates for creating new records
    - Validation of field values
+   - Odoo documentation retrieval using RAG
+   - Odoo code generation with the Odoo Code Agent

 ### Dual Implementation Approach